felipefpx/json_serializable_example/README.md

 It will basically call the `$checkKeys` function to ensure that the required keys are present on `json` with a value that is not `null`.

-So, if we run the example [case](ns_json_serializable_example/bin/case.dart) again with both dart null-safety and `--no-sound-null-safety` it will thrown an exception when the keys are absent.
+So, if we run the example [case](ns_json_serializable_example/bin/case.dart) again with both dart null-safety and `--no-sound-null-safety` it will throw an exception when the keys are absent.

 ```dart
 ...